Goldfinch Diet, Habitat, Identification, Life Cycle

 Goldfinches are small birds, just 4 1/2 to 5 1/2 inches tall, weighing .4 to .7 ounce.
 Their wingspan is 6 1/2 to 7 1/2 inches across.

-Goldfinches are easy to spot, with their bright yellow feathers, and a shiny black forehead.
+They are easy to spot, with their bright yellow feathers, and shiny black forehead.
 Their wings are black and white bars.
-They have orange, conical bill, and pointed notched tail feathers.
+They have orange, conical bills, and pointed-notched tail feathers.
 Goldfinches are also easy to spot in flight, their yellow color drawing our eye’s attention to their swooping flight.
+Mating pairs are commonly seed together as they feed on ripe sunflowers, or as they visit your bird feeder

 Male Goldfinch – In the summer, they have bright yellow feathers, with a bright orange belly, black head, and one white bar on their black wings.
 In the winter, they have much duller feathers.
 The male is pictured below.